Glaser Dirks

 History of the DG-100

-The DG-100 all-fiberglass Standard Class DG-100 was based on the Akaflieg Darmstadt D-38 which Wilhelm Dirks designed before forming Glaser-Dirks Flugzeugbau GmbH (now DG Flugzeugbau GmbH).
+The DG-100 all-fiberglass Standard Class glider was based on the Akaflieg Darmstadt D-38 which Wilhelm Dirks designed before forming Glaser-Dirks Flugzeugbau GmbH (now DG Flugzeugbau GmbH).
 It has Schemmpp-Hirth type top-surface airbrakes, an all-flying T-tail and water ballast.
 Options offered included both retractable and fixed landing gear, and a fixed horizontal stabilizer.
 After more than 100 DG-100 sailplanes were built, it was succeeded by the DG-101, offering a front-hinged canopy, two part horizontal stabilizer/elevator, automatic trim and a cockpit of improved impact-resistant design.
 A CG (center of gravity) hook is standard for use with aero or winch towing (though a nose hook can be retrofitted).
-Some DG-101 sailplanes were constructed by ELAN in Slovenia.
+Some DG-101 sailplanes were constructed by ELAN in Slovenia and are designed with a "G" suffix.

 (click image to enlarge)